mg86837242/high-street-gym-v4-api/README.md

 For a fast preview of this web app, [deployment section](#2-deployment).

-For more information about the project requirement, check the [project requirement section](#3-project-requirement).
+For more details about the project requirement, check the [project requirement section](#3-project-requirement).

 ## 1. Usage